Amazon workers reject union bid in upstate New York

 The facility is located in the town of Schodack, near one of the most unionized metro areas in the country, according to Unionstats.com.
 It’s what’s known as a non-sort center, a warehouse where employees pack more bulky items such as rugs, patio furniture or outdoor equipment.

+Stephanie Luce, a professor at the CUNY School of Labor and Urban Studies, said it is too early to know how much of a setback Tuesday’s loss will be given how unpredictable the labor landscape has been.
+Few labor experts, she said, would have predicted the ALU’s victory at Staten Island, or similar victories at Starbucks and other companies.

-“We’re glad that our team in Albany was able to have their voices heard, and that they chose to keep the direct relationship with Amazon as we think that this is the best arrangement for both our employees and customers,” Amazon spokesperson Kelly Nantel said in a statement.
-“We will continue to work directly with our teammates in Albany, as we do everywhere, to keep making Amazon better every day.”
+For Amazon, the election outcome on Tuesday was welcome news: “We’re glad that our team in Albany was able to have their voices heard, and that they chose to keep the direct relationship with Amazon as we think that this is the best arrangement for both our employees and customers,” Amazon spokesperson Kelly Nantel said in a statement.

-Chris Smalls, the fired Amazon worker who led the ALU to a first-ever victory of an Amazon warehouse in the U.S., said in a statement that his group was proud of the workers who challenged Amazon’s “vicious anti-union campaign” and signaled they might try to unionize the facility again.
+Chris Smalls, the fired Amazon worker who led the ALU to a first-ever victory of an Amazon warehouse in the U.S., said in a statement that his group was proud of the workers who challenged Amazon’s “vicious anti-union campaign.”

 “This won’t be the end of ALU at ALB1,” Smalls said, using the official name for the warehouse.
 He noted organizers were feeling “both anger and disappointment,” saying “the voting process wasn’t free and fair” and accusing the company of “putting their thumb on the scale.”